The DeanBeat: Supercell CEO’s 10 takeaways from 10 years of mobile games

 In 2010, Supercell started with the idea that the “best people make the best games.”
 However, years later, we realized that it is not about having the best individuals/people, but having the best teams.
 So the company changed its guiding sentence to reflect that.

-“For me personally, the biggest surprise over the last ten years has been how incredibly difficult it is to put together a great team that can release a new hit game,” Paananen said.
+“For me personally, the biggest surprise over the last 10 years has been how incredibly difficult it is to put together a great team that can release a new hit game,” Paananen said.

 The things that have to fall in place include making the game match player interest at the exact time it is released, have talented individuals with very different capabilities and ways of thinking, getting them to work together well in a psychologically safe environment with complete trust.
 Paananen said there is no silver bullet for solving this challenge, and it is subject to a lot of trial and error.
 It starts with a core of two to four people who are a “tight and well-functioning core team.”
 Even two such people is a “magical pair.”